zhisongliang/pokemon_world/README.md

 	> cmake -G Xcode ..

-This will generate `lab3.xcodeproj` project that you can open with Xcode.
+This will generate `final.xcodeproj` project that you can open with Xcode.

-- To run, change the target to `lab3` by going to Product -> Scheme -> lab3.
+- To run, change the target to `final` by going to Product -> Scheme -> lab3.
   Then click on the play button or press Command+R to run the application.
 - Edit the scheme to add command-line arguments (`../../resources`) or to run in release mode.